waveywaves/mirrord-sqs-debug-example/README.md

 - LocalStack runs on port 4566
 - All services are configured to use LocalStack's endpoint
 - Test AWS credentials are used for authentication
+- The SQS queue is automatically created by an init container in the LocalStack deployment

 ### mirrord Queue Splitting